Galesburg Municipal Airport

+History

+Ozark AirLines offered commercial service into Galesburg from 1960 until the mid-1970s.
+Flights operated from St. Louis and Chicago with two morning and two evening flights.

+The airport had a control tower until the 1980s.
+The tower sat vacant until a plan to tear it down was announced in 2019.
+In addition to significant disrepair, officials cited the structure's tendency to attract wildlife and the nuisance of regularly changing safety lights for a building that wasn't needed.

+In 2024, the airport was redesignated as a regional airport, allowing it to access additional funding each year and making applications for even more funding easier to succeed.

+The airport was renamed in honor of Harrel W. Timmons, a pilot and aircraft mechanic who founded that airport's Fixed Base Operator, in 2025.
+Timmons oversaw significant growth at the airport, including its designation as a Regional Airport to secure additional funding and services.

 Facilities and aircraft

-Harrel W. Timmons Galesburg Regional Airport covers an area of 623 acre and contains two asphalt paved runways: runway 3/21 measures 5792 by 150 ft, and runway 10/28 measures 3600 by 100 ft.
+Harrel W. Timmons Galesburg Regional Airport covers an area of 623 acre and contains two asphalt-paved runways: runway 3/21 measures 5792 by 150 ft, and runway 10/28 measures 3600 by 100 ft.

+A number of hangars and taxiways were rebuilt in 2019.

 The airport has a fixed-base operator that offers fuel as well as cargo handling, catering, and GPUs as well as conference rooms, lounges, office space, snooze rooms, and courtesy cars.

 For the 12-month period ending March 31, 2020, the airport had 14,000 aircraft operations, an average of 38 per day: 79% general aviation, 18% air taxi, and 3% military.
 For the same time period, there were 27 aircraft based at this airport: 22 single-engine and 3 multi-engine airplanes, 1 jet, and 1 helicopter.

 Stearman Fly-In

 Annually, The Harrel W. Timmons Galesburg Regional Airport hosts the National Stearman Fly-In.
 The fly-in includes numerous World War II-era Boeing Stearman aircraft from around the world.
 Galesburg has been the host airport of the fly-in since 1972 and regularly sees more than 100 aircraft for the fly-in and related airshow.
 In 2022, there was a newly-built Stearman Community Center at the airport to help host the event.
 The event includes forums, aerobatics, and rides in Stearman aircraft as well as STOL competitions and flour-bombing.

+The event focuses on the Model 75 Stearman and brings pilots from as far away as Los Angeles and New York.